Ask AI Tom

 Joined Team Oxygen Addict

 Signed up with Coach Rob Wilby's Team Oxygen Addict for structured Ironman coaching.
+Previously running a ChatGPT-generated training plan — effective for getting started, but not sufficient for a first Ironman.
 Rob is an Ironman University Certified Coach and 220 Triathlon's Coach of the Year (2019).
-Having professional guidance is essential for a first Ironman.

 Coach Rob Wilby - Head Coach, Team Oxygen Addict